rominaangeloni/nd035-c4-Security-and-DevOps/README.md

 1. Merge PR into `main`.
 The deployment to beta environment is done automatically when merging the branch into main.
 2. Trigger deploy with Deploy bot: `deploy env=prod service=iam tag=main`

+# Load testing

+There's a Gatling based load test.
+It has its custom [README][gatling] with detailed instructions on how to run it.

+[gatling]: ./src/gatling/README.md